Arts and Humanities Research Council (AHRC)

 My broad area of research is contemporary political theory, with particular interests in democratic theory.
 My first book, Political Reconciliation drew on the thought of Hannah Arendt to conceptualize reconciliation as a political undertaking in societies divided by a history of state violence.
 I am currently working on a book on Hannah Arendt and Jacques Ranciere, provisionally entitled Civlity and Emancipation: Hannah Arendt and Jacques Ranciere.

 I am able to supervise research students in contemporary political theory and critical IR theory as well as projects that combine theoretical analysis with an empirical focus.
 Within political theory, I am particularly interested in supervising students who want to examine or draw on the political thought of Hannah Arendt, Jacques Rancière, Carl Schmitt, Claude Lefort, Antonio Negri, Michel Foucault, Giorgio Agamben and/or Etienne Balibar.
-More substantively, I am interested in supervising students working on radical politics, democratic theory, biopolitics, indigenous rights and political reconciliation (including collective responsibility, forgiveness, transitional justice and commemorative practices).
+More substantively, I am interested in supervising students working on radical politics, politics and literature, democratic theory, biopolitics, indigenous rights and political reconciliation (including collective responsibility, forgiveness, transitional justice and commemorative practices).

 Zhangmei Tang, The Coordinates of Hannah Arendt's Philosophy (co-supervised with Robin Durie)